 Another thing to try would be to bribe the Kappa with food — eggplant, soba buckwheat noodles, or its favorite, cucumbers.
 People sometimes write their names, or their children's names, onto cucumbers and toss them into water believed to be infested with Kappas in order to safely swim or bathe.
 In some regions, eating cucumbers is thought to be a defense against the Kappa, but in others it is thought to be suicidal, turning yourself into what a Kappa would see as a tasty cucumber-filled treat.
 Related to this, the kappamaki is a sushi roll filled with cucumber.

 Once you have obligated a Kappa into being your life-long assistant, they can be very helpful with water-related tasks.

 They can bring fish, and help farmers to irrigate their fields.

-They are also believed to be very knowledable about human medicine, and to have provided the first explaination of how to set broken bones.
+They are also believed to be very knowledgable about human medicine, and to have provided the first explanation of how to set broken bones.

 People in Japan built megalithic tombs until the arrival of Buddhism in the 700s.
 Asuka was the Imperial capital of Japan 538—710 CE.